harrisoncramer/harrisoncramer.me/src/markdown-pages/deploying-a-react-app-on-eks.md

 [{"first":"Peter","last":"Turnage","address":"886 Block Drive","phone":"203-419-1013"...
 ```

-This works, but we want to make our cluster available to the internet at a specific IP address, so that anyone can query our API.
+This works, but we want to make our cluster available *to the entire internet* at a specific IP address, so that anyone can query our API.

 ## Exposing our pods to the internet

 In order to make our pods available to anyone on the internet, we actually want to use a LoadBalancer service, rather than a NodePort service.

-This service will actually create a different resource depending on where you're deploying your infrastructure.
+This service will create a different resource depending on where you're deploying your infrastructure.
 Since we're deploying with EKS, it'll create AWS resources to route traffice to our cluster.
 Pretty cool!

 ![Kubernetes load balancer service](../images/inline_images/load-balancer.png "The load balancer will provide one public-facing internet address and balance traffic across all of our nodes.")